Gloogger/Modern_Robotics_Notes/KapII.md

 N.B. that:
 - Watch out for overlapping joints.
 If three links are connected to the same joint, then there are actually 2 joints!
-- When dealing with constraints, try to model them as a special kind of joints.
+- When dealing with constraints, try to model them as a special kind of joints:
   - A point constraint (e.g., the end-effector must pass through a given point in space) is equivalent to a SP joint;
-  - A surface constraint (e.g., a block sliding on a surface) is equivalent to a RP2 joint.
+  - A surface constraint (e.g., a block sliding on a surface) is equivalent to a RP2 joint;
   - If a mechanism is consisted of purely revolute joints and have their axes of rotation meeting at a single point, then the system is actually confined to move on a surface of sphere.
 In this case, choose $$m = 3$$.

 ***